ncm/nytm-spelling-bee/article.md

 I call this about even, too.

-Rust's `trailing_zeros()` maps to the instruction `CTZ`.
-C++ offers no direct equivalent, but `bitset<>::count()` serves.

-The loop walks the `out` array backward, skipping the newline, and pairing each byte with its corresponding score and a one-bit in `seven`.
-The output is built of `u8` bytes instead of proper Rust characters because operating on character and string types would be slowed by runtime error checking and conversions.
+The loop walks the `out` array, pairing each byte with its corresponding score and a bit position from `bits`.
+The output is built of `u8` bytes instead of proper Rust characters because operations on character and string types are slowed by runtime error checking and conversions.
 (The algorithm used here only works with ASCII anyhow.)
 Unlike in the C++ code, the `out` elements are initialized twice (although it's possible the optimizer elides it).
 People complain online about the few choices available for initializing arrays, which often requires the arrays to be made unnecessarily mutable.

 Curiously, most variations of the C++ version run only half as fast as they should on Intel Haswell chips, probably because of branch prediction